-Riding a hot air balloon in Bagan was an experience that I treasure forever!
+Riding a hot air balloon in Bagan was an experience that I will treasure forever!

 Of course, if you’re on a backpacking trip through Southeast Asia, you could probably travel for another week on that amount of money, but if there’s any way you can afford it, you should definitely do it.

-After all, what is money for, if not to fulfill our dreams and make us happy??
+After all, what is money for, if not to fulfil our dreams and make us happy??

 Balloons Over Bagan Review

 My experience with Balloons over Bagan was excellent.

 From the very friendly people who made my reservation, to the captain and the crew who worked with him, everyone provided outstanding service.